walterfreeman/phys307/index.md

 <h1> Welcome to Physics 307!</h1>

+### 12 September agenda:

+* Do a retrospective of Project 1 and see how far you all are
+* Talk about numerical integration methods and introduce Project 2
+* Introduce the idea of power-law scaling and log/log plots
+* Introduce functions in C

+New notes:

+* <a href="notes/function.c">Functions in C</a>
+* <a href="integration-notes.pdf">Analysis of integration methods</a>

 ### 7 September agenda:

 * talk about conditionals (if/then/else) and a few odds and ends you need to